-All traditional undergraduates are required to complete one approved Learning Community and one approved Engaged Learning experience.
-Adult undergraduates are not required to complete the Learning Community requirement but must complete an Engaged Learning course or experience.
+All traditional undergraduates are required to complete one approved Learning Community or one approved Engaged Learning experience.
+Adult undergraduates must complete an Engaged Learning course or experience.
 Some approved transfer courses or experiences may fulfill these requirements.

 Learning Communities are intentionally designed structures that encourage students to integrate what they are learning in their various studies, disciplines, or experiences, and to connect to each other through ongoing social and project-based interaction.
 At Benedictine University, Learning Communities can be classroom, residential or experiential.
-Some Learning Communities are based in a single traditional class while others may require students, faculty and staff to study and travel off campus to work together in a linked group of classes, or to collaborate on projects outside the traditional academic environment.
+Some Learning Communities are based in a single traditional class while others may require students, faculty, and staff to study and travel off campus to work together in a linked group of classes, or to collaborate on projects outside the traditional academic environment.
 The common element in all of these options is the formation of working groups that practice effective shared learning, social organization and task completion.